Energinet-DataHub/geh-core/source/App/documents/authorization.md

   ```

 - Values for the EIC Function enum can be found in `source/Energinet.DataHub.MarketParticipant.Domain/Model/EicFunction.cs`
+- Verify that unit tests are succesfull, there is an integration test, that will ensure that you have added descriptions and marketroles to all permissions.
+  - Note: this only checks for files in the `LocalDB` folder, so you are responsible for ensuring it has been copied to all other folders.
 - Once the files are added, you should create a PR for your branch and once approved and merged, the new permission has been created with all needed information

 ### The permissions are now available for use.
 Please be aware of the following caveats: